Highlander III: The Sorcerer: Music

+Release

+The film was theatrically released on January 27, 1995.
+A home video release followed on May 16, 1995.

 Reception

 Box office

 The film opened at number one at the U.K. box office but with a disappointing gross of £864,000 ($1.3 million) in its opening week.

 The film debuted at number 2 at the U.S. box office, grossing $5.6 million.
 The following week it dropped to 7th place, taking in $2.9 million.
 Highlander III: The Sorcerer finished its U.S. theatrical run with a gross of $13.7 million and grossed $23 million internationally for a worldwide gross of $36.7 million.
 While not a success, it is the highest-grossing film of the entire franchise, as well as the only one to recoup its budget at the box office.

 Critical response

 Stephen Holden of The New York Times remarked, "How could an action-adventure film that cost $34 million, most of which clearly went into pyrotechnics, computerized special effects and scenic locations, end up looking cheap, silly and lifeless?
 [Highlander III: The Sorcerer is] an incoherent mess [and] has performances that are one-dimensional even by the undemanding standards of the genre."

 The BBC's review gave the film a score of two stars out of five, saying: "This is a far superior film to Highlander II [but] it is really a copy of the first one. ...
 It really feels as if the Highlander story has no more to give us—but that would be very wrong.
 Perhaps the best thing this third movie did was promote the generally better TV series."

 Christopher Null of FilmCritic.com also gave Highlander III two stars out of five, saying: "The third in a line of increasingly perplexing Highlander movies, Highlander: The Final Dimension steals wholesale the plot from the original, just throwing in some fresh faces. ...
 Ultra-fans will rejoice in the face of the third installment—and it's nowhere near as bad as Highlander II—but most of you can give it a pass."

 In retrospective, the film holds a 5% approval rating on Rotten Tomatoes, based on 20 reviews, the critic consensus says "Borderline unwatchable and unspeakably dull, Highlander III is a sloppy third installment that still somehow manages to mark a slight improvement over its predecessor."
 On Metacritic the film has a score of 28% based on reviews from 12 critics, indicating "generally unfavorable reviews".